alanorth/ansible-personal/README.md

 ## Assumptions
 Before you can run this, a few things are assumed:

-- You have a clean, minimal Debian 8, Debian 9, or Ubuntu 16.04 host up and running
+- You have a clean, minimal Debian 9 or Ubuntu 16.04 host up and running
 - You have a user account with password-less SSH access to the machine
 - You have sudo privileges on the remote host
 - You have created a `hosts` file with something like: